 In addition to a high-quality, natural soap, you should also have the following equipment on hand for the boat washing day:

-Cleaning brushes that are durable enough to get the job done, but no so rough they’ll damage the finish or gel coat.
+- Cleaning brushes that are durable enough to get the job done, but not so rough they’ll damage the finish or gel coat.
 Marine-specific brushes are made to withstand repeated exposure to sun and saltwater

 Whether you store these items on your boat or at home, keep them in the same place and somewhere handy so that they’re accessible when you need them.